Sign In / Sign Out

 Registration fee: a $50.00 fee is due upon acceptance into the program.
 (The fee covers t-shirts, materials, snacks and the final luncheon.)
 To be accepted into the APACE Academy, complete and submit the online application form linked below.

 Questions?
-Call Jerome Clark at 480-965-2357 or contact Professor Kathy Nakagawa at email@example.com.
+Contact Professor Kathy Nakagawa at email@example.com.

 The APACE Academy is an ASU program coordinated by Asian Pacific American Studies and University College, in collaboration with a number of partner organizations in the community.